timbeaudet/knowledge_base/faq/today.md

-# Today is 2020-01-21
+# Today is 2020-01-24

 ## Objectives for the day:

-- Designing and polishing Tracks for Turbo Boom!
+- Create an object to relpace the moving cube (D6).
+- Spice up the other objects: TNT sticks and rocket launchers.

 # Purpose